changingminds.org

 Ownership

-If I own something then I can also use it in any way I like.
-If I own a chair I can set fire to it, which I couldn't do if I had borrowed it from you.
-If I own money, I can spend it any way I choose.
+If you own something then you can also use it in any way I like.
+If you own a chair, you can set fire to it, which I couldn't do if I had borrowed it from you.
+If you own money, you can spend it any way you choose (unlike when you borrow it from a bank).

 Position